Abishtu/COMP2140-React-Native-App/README.md

 |:-:|:-:|
 |Empty Profile|Created Profile|

+## Miscellaneous Features

+- Dark Mode/Light Mode, it can switch between a dark mode and light mode, this depends on colour mode preferences set by the users in their respective operating systems settings.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.